EmmanuelOga/plangs2/README.md

 <hr/>

 - [ ] Rethink layout landscape/portrait switch instead of just by size.
+- [ ] Add support for drag/drop resize of elements (node-info and facets-main).
 - [ ] Fix grid display when there's less than 1 full row of thumbnails.
 Adjust sizing, etc.

 <hr/>